Gorgons: Athena's Gorgon aegis

 According to Apollodorus, after Perseus gave the Gorgon head to Athena, she "inserted the Gorgon's head in the middle of her shield", apparently a reference to Athena's aegis.
 In the Iliad, the aegis is a device, usually associated with Athena, which was decorated with a Gorgon head.
 Athena wore it in battle as a shield which neither Apollo's spear, or even Zeus' thunderbolt could pierce.
 According to the Iliad, Hephaestus made the aegis for Zeus, while according to a Hesiod fragment, Metis made it for Athena, before Athena was born.

-However, Euripides, in his tragedy Ion, has a character say that Athena's aegis was made from the skin of the Gorgon, the offspring of Gaia, who Gaia had brought forth as an ally for her children the Giants and who Athena had killed during the Gigantomachy.
+However, Euripides, in his tragedy Ion, has a character say that Athena's aegis was made from the skin of "the Gorgon", an offspring of Gaia, who Gaia had brought forth as an ally for her children the Giants and who Athena had killed during the Gigantomachy.
 In the same play, Euripides has Creusa describe a weaving she made "like an aegis, bordered with serpents" with a "Gorgon in the middle".
 He also mentions Athena's "Gorgon-faced shield" in his tragedy Electra.

 In vase-painting, Athena is often shown wearing her aegis, fringed with snake-heads.